Having a Ball

 divider 2

-Big Hill Park Beloit WisconsinA CITY OF PARKS
+A CITY OF PARKS

 Rick Barder is a bicycle enthusiast.
 The Beloit resident rides at least 2,500 miles a year.
 “I encourage all levels of ridership, whether you’re a beginner or hardcore rider,” he says.
 “Bicycling is a great way to stay fit and help the environment.
 It’s a great activity that everyone can participate in.”

 “Beloit is a good place to ride,” Barder says.
 “There are paths dedicated to riding, and there are some routes along the Rock River that are very nice.
 Once you get out of the city you can ride along beautiful farmland, some of which is hilly.
 There’s something for everyone.”
-For more information and to see 33 downloadable bike route maps in the Greater Beloit area, please visit www.statelinespinners.com
+For more information and to see 33 downloadable bike route maps in the Greater Beloit area, please visit www.statelinespinners.com.

 GOLFING

 If you’re looking for a world-class round of golf, topped with an exceptional meal prepared by one of the best chefs in Wisconsin, you will find it at the Beloit Club.
-The spectacular 18-hole private golf course at the Beloit Club offers some of the most scenic views in the area and a classic layout.
-The stunning new facility includes a full service clubhouse that offers both elegant and casual dining in the Standard Tavern.
-It also offers full locker rooms, a golf shop, private meeting areas and separate banquet space in a comfortable and stylish atmosphere.
+Their spectacular 18-hole private golf course at the Beloit Club offers some of the most scenic views in the area and a classic layout.
+The stunning new facility includes a full-service clubhouse that offers both

 “Beloit is a very active golf town,” says PGA professional Milt Kodl.
-“We have a city tournament each year that is open to all members of the community that is held the first weekend in August between our club and Krueger-Haskell.
+“We have a city tournament each year that is open to all members of the community that is held the first weekend of August between our club and Krueger-Haskell.
 Between public and private golf, Beloit offers something for every type of golfer.”

 Tiffany Bridge Kayaking Beloit Wisconsin Paddle Turtle CreekPADDLING